This page discusses a garment’s price-per-wear,

 COSTS

-If we compare the cost of buying the average number of garments with buying fewer better custom-made garments, it’s clear the real issue isn’t affordability.
+If we compare the cost of buying the average number of garments with buying fewer, better garments, it’s clear the real issue isn’t affordability, because:

 Americans buy an average of 70 garments per year.